jjjmmm0410/G3-finalproject/README.md

  |--|--|
  |Teacher | |
  |Student ||
-## 🌈 Activity 1 - Sequencing stories using 6-cut cartoons 💥
+## 🌈 Activity 1 - Sequencing stories using 4-cut cartoons💥

 #### 📍 Objectives
   🗣️ Students can improve their listening skills by listening to a story narrated with accurate pronunciation by AI.